-Students have the option to choose GCSE Dance in Key Stage 4; this follows the AQA exam board.
-The new specification was introduced in September 2016 which has 2 key components:
+Students have the option to choose GCSE Dance in Key Stage 4; this follows the AQA exam board, which has 2 key components:

 Dance is predominantly a practical course with the majority of lessons taking place in the dance studio.
 The course develops students’ knowledge and understanding of dance, and develops their physical, technical and expressive skills.